Rye, East Sussex: History

 Rye was considered one of the finest of the Cinque Ports, though constant work had to be done to stop the gradual silting up of the river and the harbour.
 Also, a conflict arose between the maritime interests and the landowners, who gradually "inned" or reclaimed land from the sea on Romney and Walland Marsh, and thus reduced the tidal flows that were supposed to keep the harbour free of silt.
 Acts of Parliament had to be passed to enable the Rother to be kept navigable at all.

 With the coming of bigger ships and larger deepwater ports, Rye's economy began to decline, and fishing and particularly smuggling (including owling, the smuggling of wool) became more important.
 Imposition of taxes on goods had encouraged smuggling since 1301, but by the end of the 17th century, it became widespread throughout Kent and Sussex, with wool being the largest commodity.
 When luxury goods were also added, smuggling became a criminal pursuit, and groups – such as the Hawkhurst Gang who met in The Mermaid Inn in Rye – turned to murder and were subsequently hanged.
 In the 1500s, there was a small Huguenot community at Rye and neighbouring Winchelsea.

+During the 18th century, an attempt was made to construct a 'New Harbour', popularly known as Smeaton's Harbour, to solve the persistent problem of silting of the medieval port.
+After legislation – in the form of the Rye Harbour Act 1720, Dover Harbour Act 1722, and Rye Harbour Act 1723 – was passed to enable the works, construction started in 1723.
+John Smeaton, the "father of civil engineering," was brought in as a consultant in 1763 to try to fix existing structural and financial failures The Rye Harbour Commission largely ignored his advice, and his full proposals were never executed.
+The Rye Harbour Act 1762 and Rye Harbour Act 1778 were passed to continue the work.